wvteijlingen/Spine/README.md

 query.findResources() // Execute the query

 // Fetch related resources
+post.findRelated("author")
+// or
 let query = Query(resource: post, relationship: "author") query.findResources()
 ```

 ## 4. Saving resources
-A resource can be saved by calling the `saveInBackground` function on a resource instance.
+A resource can be saved by calling the `save` method on a resource instance.
 Extra care MUST be taken regarding related resources.
 Saving does not automatically save any related resources.
 You must explicitly save these yourself beforehand.
 If you added a new create resource to a parent resource, you must first save the child resource (to obtain an ID), before saving the parent resource.

 ## 5. Deleting resources
-A resource can be deleted by calling the `deleteInBackground` function on a resource instance.
+A resource can be deleted by calling the `delete` method on a resource instance.
 Deleting does not cascade on the client.

 ## 6. Read the wiki
 The wiki contains much more information about using Spine.
 Godspeed, and remember, respect is everything.